 Undergraduate, graduate and doctoral students with a concentration and interest in health education, complementary and integrative medicine or community and public health may apply for a full-time internship.
-You must be actively enrolled at an institution of higher learning in order to be considered for our internship program.
+They must be actively enrolled at an institution of higher learning in order to be considered for our internship program.

-Qualified applicants must have an interest in complementary and integrative medicine; be enthusiastic, detail-oriented and thorough; have excellent verbal and written communication skills; and work well independently.
+Qualified applicants must have an interest in complementary and integrative medicine, be enthusiastic, detail-oriented and thorough, have excellent verbal and written communication skills and work well independently.

 How to Apply

 Interested applicants must complete and return the Internship General Information Form (doc) to Felicia Stephens, program coordinator, via e-mail at email@example.com, or via U.S. mail at the following address:

 All requests will be processed within a 30-day period by the Integrative Medicine Education Committee.
 Once the committee approves the request, the applicant will receive detailed information and forms for the application process.
 This paperwork along with all required documents will then be submitted to MD Anderson's Trainee and Alumni Affairs Office.
 The application process may take up to 45 days.